 - Place the fruiting tray in a fridge at 39°F for a couple of weeks.

-- Maintain a relative humidity of over 90%.
+- After a couple of weeks maintain a relative humidity of over 90%.

 - You may use grow lights to produce 12 hours of light and then 12 hours of darkness.